Message from the Chair

 Professor and Chair, Department of Medicine

 Welcome to the Department of Medicine!
 Houston Methodist Hospital is a large academic medical center which has trained Internal Medicine residents for over 50 years.
 After changing medical school affiliations in 2004, the entire educational infrastructure was rebuilt from the ground up.
 We've recruited over 90 full-time faculty members, who were selected largely on their records of teaching excellence.
 An entirely new categorical Internal Medicine Residency was established in 2007 and many Accreditation Council for Graduate Medical Education (ACGME) medicine subspecialty fellowships are also now active.
 In the summer of 2018, Houston Methodist Hospital was ranked as the #1 Hospital in Texas and in the top 25 nationally by US News and World Report.
-Most full-time and voluntary teaching attendings hold faculty appointments at our Institute for Academic Medicine and with our primary academic affiliate, Weill Cornell Medicine.
+Most full-time and voluntary teaching attendings hold faculty appointments at our Academic Institute and with our primary academic affiliate, Weill Cornell Medicine.
 We have a large number of rotating medical students who come from the Texas A&M College of Medicine, Weill Cornell Medical College and the University of Texas Medical Branch.

 In this climate of rapidly changing themes and priorities emanating from the ACGME, the faculty and residents work in close collaboration to make the educational experience meaningful, rigorous and education-oriented.
 In designing this IM residency, we have introduced innovative and modern approaches to residency education.
 These include frequent town hall meetings with the chief residents to discuss what is working and what needs change.
 There is required simulation training in MITIE, robust research opportunities and a core curriculum which includes topics such as physician burnout, harassment, diversity and equity, palliative care, nutrition, and communicative skills.